 10) T- Shirt of the National soccer team

-Fresh fruits ans vegetables, meat and cheese, are not allowed to bring.
+Fresh fruits and vegetables, meat and cheese, are not allowed to bring.
 But maybe you like a T-Shirt with a typical Tico- saying on it.
 Then take it!

-Do you know about another souvenir?
+Do you know about another souvenir or need more inspiration?
 Then contact me!